bjuppa/laravel-blog/README.md

     ```bash
     php artisan migrate
     ```

+5. If you want to create a default blog entry in the database you can run the seeder:

+    ```bash
+    php artisan db:seed --class="Bjuppa\LaravelBlog\Database\Seeds\DefaultBlogEntrySeeder"
+    ```

 ## Package development & testing
 `composer test` from the project directory will run the default test suite.